 Undergraduate Degree Efficiency

-Undergraduate degree efficiency — qdefined as the number of undergraduate degrees awarded by an institution per 100 full-time equivalent (FTE) undergraduates — is a more holistic measure of student success than graduation rate, according to the UNC System.
+Undergraduate degree efficiency — defined as the number of undergraduate degrees awarded by an institution per 100 full-time equivalent (FTE) undergraduates — is a more holistic measure of student success than graduation rate, according to the UNC System.
 This metric captures the success of students beyond first-time, full-time, first-year students and includes those who transfer to a System school and complete a degree.

 Baseline is derived from App State’s historical performance.